kokkonisd/monocycle-proc/README.md

 ![Instruction memory](arch_diagrams/InstructionMemory.svg)

-It contains a set of MIPS instructions -- which, in this case, is hardcoded into the memory -- and, given an address (refered to as `PC` in this case, as in _Program Counter_), it outputs the instruction that is found at that address.
+It contains a set of MIPS instructions &mdash; which, in this case, is hardcoded into the memory &mdash; and, given an address (refered to as `PC` in this case, as in _Program Counter_), it outputs the instruction that is found at that address.